Sergio-dot/todo-list/README.md

 ## Future works

+- Authentication with JWT
-- Complete authentication through JWT and session storage with Redis
+- Session storage with Redis